|Jack Parker (#47734878)|

 .(GR7/Beverly in MVR) Leech/East Danvers (checked - was complete)

 GR11 Walnut Grove - Starting with Section C - 72% photographed.
 I'm surprised we found that many.
 Section B - 74% - about to go back over it.
-Working Section A - 52%. done.
-Haven't seriously started section D, but it is 12% done.
+Working Section A - 73%. done.
+Section D is 41% done, another 1300 photos to go through, then it's back to looking for the missing headstones in B, A and D.

 ???
 St Mary Sylvan St - moderate size, but Catholic, so every headstone has 20 names.